 Our S&P platform was co-invented by two researchers, Xi Jason Jiang, Ph.D., and Ming Tan, Ph.D., of the Division of Infectious Disease at the Cincinnati Children's Hospital Medical Center.
-The pre-clinical research conducted at CHMC provided encouraging data that we believe supports investigation and development of the platform for our vaccine candidates.
+The pre-clinical research conducted at CHMC provided encouraging data that supports further investigation and development of the platform for our vaccine candidates.
 The S&P platform combines two or more immunogenic components, a norovirus antigen plus at least one additional antigen, together creating novel constructs.
-The norovirus nanoparticle enhances immunogenicity.
+The norovirus nanoparticle enhances immunogenicity of the inserted antigen.
+The S & P particles themselves also act as antigens, and are large enough to trigger an immune response to a foreign substance.
+By combining the norovirus nanoparticle with one or more antigens from other infectious disease(s), the immune system is stimulated to create antibodies to both the norovirus and the additional antigen(s).